Request for Legal Assistance

 If you have been charged with a federal crime, you should contact the Federal Defender's Vermont office.

-In any case, you should feel free to contact us, but you should understand that we are generally unable to provide trial level criminal defense on account of our small size and narrow focus.
+In any case, you should understand that we are generally unable to provide trial level criminal defense on account of our small size and narrow focus.

 Probation or Supervised Release